Nelly: Personal life

 Nelly dated singer Ashanti from 2003 to 2013 after meeting at the 2003 Grammy Awards.
 The two began dating again in 2023.
 In December 2023, it was reported the couple were expecting their first child together and had married on the 27th.
 In April 2024, Ashanti confirmed her pregnancy and the couple's engagement in Essence magazine.
-On July 18, 2024, the couple welcomed their first child.
+On July 18, 2024, the couple welcomed their first child, a boy named Kareem Kenkaide Haynes.

 Nelly has two children from previous relationships: a son named Cornell Haynes III (Tre) and a daughter named Chanelle (Nana).
 Nelly also has two adopted children from his stepsister Jaqueline Donahue, who died of leukemia on March 25, 2005.
 Nelly has been a longtime fan of the St. Louis Cardinals of Major League Baseball.
 Likewise a fan of the former St. Louis Rams during their tenure in St. Louis from 1995 to 2015, he expressed ongoing support for the team following their relocation to Los Angeles in 2016, even attending their appearance at Super Bowl LVI in 2022.